quicwg/multipath/draft-ietf-quic-multipath.md

 to be handled by the application.
 But this document does not prevent future extensions from defining mechanisms to cope with the remaining scenarios.

-Further, this document does not specify detailed scheduling algorithms that define how multiple, simultaneously open paths are used to send packets.
+Further, this document does not specify scheduling algorithms that define how multiple simultaneously open paths are used to send packets.
 As these differ depending on application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.
 However, scheduling algorithms, that may be specified by the IETF in future,